mahdi-shafiei/STAT-4830/section/2/notes.md

 * Minibatches reduce variance by averaging gradients.
 They often improve iteration efficiency.
 * Fair comparisons should account for total gradient computations and for parallelism.
 * Diagnostics should include validation loss, not just training loss.
+* These insights carry over to higher-dimensional models.

 ## Appendix: code to generate all figures